gvwilson/thirdbit/src/fiction/makers-return/index.md

 and tossed the last crust of her sandwich over her shoulder for luck.
 At least the bots would be happy to see her.

-"I am sorry,
-Sindy.
+"This one is sorry,"
+Dockety said a few minutes later.
-I have promised to repair the Foxes' cart by sundown.
+"This one has promised to repair the Foxes' cart by sundown.
 Perhaps we can play tag some other time."
-The buzzing undertone of Dockety's voice hadn't changed, but Sindy still wasn't used to it referring to itself as "I".

 "Sure," she said,
-trying to to keep the disappointment out of her voice.
+trying not to sound disappointed.
 Dockety's eyes rotated and rotated back in its equivalent of either a shrug or a smile, she was never sure which.
 It turned back to the cart in question,